canonical/opensearch-operator/docs/how-to/persistent-storage.md

 curl --cacert cert.pem -XGET "https://<unit-ip>:9200/_cat/nodes" -u admin:<password>
 ```

 The single bootstrapped node should be listed as the elected cluster manager (marked `*`).
+See
+[mapping Juju units to OpenSearch nodes](cluster-health-mapping-nodes) for how to read this
+output.
 You can then add more units (fresh or detached from another cluster).

 ## Recover dangling indices